-Suggested Milestones during the 8 Year Schedule of Compliance
+Suggested Milestones during the existing 9 Year Schedule of Compliance

 Year Milestone(s)

-1 Hire engineer
+1 Hire an engineer.

-2 Evaluate rate structure and treatment plant
+2 Evaluation of rate structure and treatment plant and submit an application for renewal of the existing operating permit with new financial and socio-economic data.

-3 Hold bond election
+3 Hold bond election.

-4 Apply for State Revolving Fund loans and/or grants and submit facility plan
+4 Apply for State Revolving Fund loans and/or grants and submit facility plan.

+5 Apply for Construction Permit and close on loan.

+6 Construction.

-5 Apply for construction permit, submit application for renewal of the existing operating permit with new financial and socio-economic data, and close on loan
+7 Construction and submit an application for renewal of the existing operating permit with new financial and socio-economic data.

-6 Construction

-7 Construction
+8 Construction.

-8 Complete construction
+9 Complete construction.